Taking a Bite Out of Global Warming

-Beyond a shadow of a doubt, our planet is heating up, thanks to, in large part, our American lifestyle.
-Many aspects of how we live — our cities, the places we live and work, and how we get around — are systems we’ve inherited.
-Within them is less room for swift or significant change.
+Beyond a shadow of a doubt our planet is heating up, thanks to, in large part, our American lifestyle.
+Many aspects of how we live—the structures in which we live, work, and how we get around—are systems we have inherited from previous generations.
+Within them is less room for immediate change.

-What we eat, however, leaves ample room for progress, the kind that immediately improves the air we breathe, the water we drink, and the land we call home.
+What we eat, on the other hand, leaves ample room for change, the kind that immediately improves the air we breathe, the water we drink, and the land we call home.
 If you are curious about ways to make a difference, consider eating less meat.

-However, eating habits of 100, 1,000, or even 10,000 years ago were entirely different from today.
-Today, we eat at the end of a complex industrial food chain, one that requires an unprecedented amount of natural resources and, as a result, is a driving force in heating the climate.
+However, the eating habits of 100, 1,000, or even 10,000 years ago were entirely different from those of today.
+Now, many of us eat at the end of a complex industrial food chain, one that requires an unprecedented amount of natural resources and is, as a result, a driving force in heating the climate.

 The more I researched, the more I discovered that flexitarianism — a reduction in individual meat consumption — offers an immediate, valuable, meaningful, fast, and inexpensive opportunity to protect the environment.

 According to the United Nations Food and Agriculture Organization (FAO), the livestock sector uses 30 percent of the planet’s total land surface, and the amount is increasing.
-The FAO also estimates each day we lose upwards of 50,000 acres of tropical rainforests — some of the world’s most biodiverse habitat.
+The FAO also estimates that each day we lose upwards of 50,000 acres of tropical rainforests — some of the world’s most biodiverse habitat.
 Most of this cleared land is used for feeding livestock.
-Specifically, in the Amazon, 88 percent has been used for growing animal feed, a report by the European Journal of Clinical Nutrition found.
-This amounts to clearing every tree, plant, and rock from an area the size of Olympic National Park every two weeks, just to grow feed crops that plump up livestock.
+Specifically, in the Amazon, 88 percent of the cleared land has been used for growing animal feed, a report by the European Journal of Clinical Nutrition found.
+This is equivalent to clearing every tree, plant, and rock from an area the size of Olympic National Park every two weeks, just to grow feed crops for livestock.

-Equally unsettling is the strain that the livestock sector places on freshwater reserves.
+Equally unsettling is the strain the livestock sector places on freshwater reserves.
 Water irrigates feed crops, hydrates animals, cleans stables, and flushes animal waste and effluents from slaughterhouses.
 Globally, an estimated 22 percent of the water “footprint” of humanity is due to meat production, reported the National Academy of Sciences.
-They also found that by some estimates, between 1,600 and 2,500 gallons of water are needed to produce one pound of feedlot beef.
-By comparison a pound of potatoes, according to the Water Footprint Network, requires 33 gallons of water.
+They also found that by some estimates, between 1,600 and 2,500 gallons of water are used to produce one pound of feedlot beef.
+By comparison, according to the Water Footprint Network, a pound of potatoes requires 33 gallons of water.

-In January, I sat down and calculated how many of my weekly meals included meat.
+In January, I sat down and calculated how many of my 21 weekly meals (3 a day, 7 days a week) included meat.
 I guessed the number was around a third.
-Turns out that with a burger here, a turkey sandwich there, more than half of my meals included meat.
-Despite a rich family history of omnivores, I was likely exceeding my ancestors’ meat intake.
+Turns out that with a chicken salad here, a cheeseburger there, more than half of my meals included animal protein.

 West Coast photojournalist Matt Mornick specializes in food, people, and travel.
 His portfolio is available at mornick.com.